rahmanoff/crm-hs/README.md

 - **Revenue Analytics**: Total revenue and average deal size
 - **Activity Feed**: Recent CRM activities

+### Robust Metrics Calculation (All-Time & Period-Based)

+- All-time and period-based metrics (e.g., Tasks) now fetch **all pages** from HubSpot, ensuring complete and accurate data for large datasets.
+- The backend handles HubSpot API pagination and rate limiting automatically.
+- This robust pattern should be used for all CRM objects (Tasks, Deals, Contacts, Companies, etc.) to ensure data integrity and accurate reporting.
+- Metrics such as "Open Tasks" or "Open Deals" are always calculated from the full dataset, not just a time slice.
+- Period-based metrics (e.g., "New", "Completed", "Closed") are filtered by the selected period in the dashboard.

 ## 🛠️ Tech Stack

 - **Frontend**: Next.js 14, React 18, TypeScript